jlschnatz/multi-informant-aseba/preregistration/preregistration.typ

 This reconceptualization has contributed to a paradigm shift in measurement, highlighting the need to account for both common variance and meaningful informant-specific variance @delosreyes2023.
 However, because most existing instruments were developed with an emphasis on common variance, they may lack sensitivity to detect domain-relevant informant discrepancies, highlighting the need to refine current measures or develop new tools that explicitly integrate both shared and informant-specific item content @delosreyes2023.

 In addition to the need for instruments that capture both shared and informant-specific perspectives, there is also a growing demand for shortened tests that are feasible to implement in time-limited clinical settings @goetz2013.
-For example, within the widely used ASEBA system introduced above, the Brief Problem Monitor (BPM) has been developed as a shortened to economically assess emotional and behavioral problems @achenbach2011.
+For example, within the widely used ASEBA system introduced above, the Brief Problem Monitor (BPM) has been developed as a shortened test for the economical assessment of emotional and behavioral problems @achenbach2011.
 However, the BPM uses the same items across all informants, which may not be optimal for capturing meaningful informant-specific perspectives.
 This highlights the need for instruments that can effectively balance shared and informant-specific perspectives while also being economical for use in clinical settings.

 == Objectives and Research Questions